 Children under 18 who have applied with their parents for citizenship can attend the ceremony.
 They are not required to take the oath or pledge but can use the opportunity to be presented with their certificate.

 If a child cannot attend the ceremony, another family member can collect the certificate on their behalf.

 All citizenship ceremonies are by invitation only.
 All adult citizens can bring up to two guests to their citizenship ceremony

 What you need to bring to your ceremony

 You need to bring the letter or email from Home Office confirming that your application has been successful.
 You will also need to bring a form of current photo ID with your date of birth, e.g. driving licence or passport.

 You should arrive in good time before the ceremony starts so we can check your identification.

 The ceremony opens with a short welcome and is followed by a speech from the local dignitary who speaks on behalf of the local community.

-The applicants then take the Oath and Pledge of Allegiance.
-They may swear or affirm the oath depending on personal wishes and religious beliefs.
+You then take the Oath and Pledge of Allegiance Citizenship ceremonies: guidance notes (English and Welsh) - GOV.UK (www.gov.uk)].
+You can swear or affirm the oath depending on your personal wishes and religious beliefs.

-No. You will have to apply for a British passport from the Identity and Passport Service after you have attended the ceremony.
+Apply for a British passport from the HM Passport Office after you have attended the ceremony.